remisiki/MultiServerSimulator/README.md

 This program implements the following policies to simulate job queueing through multi servers.

 - fcfsLocal: First Come First Serve, all jobs are served locally (jobs from region A will not be served in region B)
+- fcfsCross: First Come First Serve, all jobs may be served at a remote server if current region is congested
+- fcfsCrossPart: First Come First Serve, only small jobs may be served at a remote server if current region is congested

 ## Requirements